 We did take two separate day trips out of Lisbon, one to Belem and the other to Sintra.
 Belem is a coastal city where the monument to the Discoveries is located; it is easy not to mention scenic tram ride away from Lisbon.
-The monument is worth spending some time at just wandering around and learning of the Portuguese exploration.
+The monument is worth spending some time at wandering around and learning of the Portuguese exploration.
 We also took a stroll through the Mosteiro dos Jeronimos, which was an old monastery founded in 1501.
 It is now a Unesco World Heritage Site.
 One cannot leave Belem without a pastry stop at Pasteis de Belem for their famous egg tarts (we decided the ones at Pastelaria Orion were still the best).
 If you are lucky enough, we weren’t, to score a reservation at the only Michelin starred restaurant in Portugal you should try to hit Feitoria.
-Instead, we opted for a lovely fish heavy lunch at Floresta, which offered wonderful service and very fresh fish.
+Instead, we opted for a lovely fish heavy lunch at Floresta, which offered wonderful service as well as very fresh fish dishes.

-One overcast day we started an early journey on the train and headed to Sintra for some culture.
+One overcast day we started an early journey on the train and headed to Sintra for more historical culture.
 Sintra is nestled among the hills about 30 km away from Lisbon and is worth the trip.
 Our first stop was at Casa Piriquita for coffee, egg tarts and their famed queijadas de Sintra that are sweet cheesecakes.
 After fueling up for the rest of the morning we jumped in our tuk tuk for a guided tour of the area, which we highly recommend.
 Our guide was amazing, and she whizzed that little car up and down the hills of Sintra, past palaces, hideaways for royalty and old homes that kings and queens use to live in.
 After a fun-filled three hours we grabbed a late lunch at Restaurante Tacho Real before heading back to Lisbon.

 Highlights from Lisbon: